krpors/wasp/README.md

 # Plan

-I'm attempting to write this using the [Go](http://www.golang.org) programming language, because I think it's so awesome, and I want to keep it 'lightweight', as in a single executable for the actual program.
-My idea is to expose certain URIs on the localhost and when a POST or GET (I'm not sure yet) is done on for instance /start/ a command is forwarded to a AV player (like mplayer).
-So an example could be:
+I'm attempting to write this using the [Go](http://www.golang.org) programming language, because I think it's so awesome, and I want to keep it 'lightweight': a single executable for the actual program with a few 'helper files', like HTML template files.
+My idea is to expose certain URIs on the localhost, and when a POST or GET (I'm not sure yet) is done, an MPlayer command is executed.
+Example run:

 1. Wasp is started on localhost:8080 (lets say this is 192.168.1.2).
 1. User points to http://192.168.1.2:8080 using a phone.